 - Identify end users: UAT should be performed by business users since they’re the ones who will be using ERP to perform their day-to-day tasks.

-- Develop a test plan: A good test plan consists of a list of which tests to run, requirements for sign-off, and a change control process.
+- Develop a UAT test plan: A good test plan consists of a list of which tests to run, requirements, test scenarios for sign-off, and a change control process.

-- Develop detailed user stories and acceptance criteria: Efficient test scripts are critical for successful UAT.
-If you’re depending on business users to write test scripts, you should opt for a no-code test automation platform, since these people aren’t technically trained and cannot write in code.
+- Develop detailed user stories and acceptance criteria: Efficient test data and test scenarios are critical for successful UAT.
+If you’re depending on business users to write test scripts, you should opt for a No-Code test automation platform, since these people aren’t technically trained and cannot write in code.

 - Create communication standards: Business users should use screenshots or recordings to share details on bugs they find during UAT.
 Test automation solutions like Opkey enable these users to do just that, with minimal manual effort.

-The best practices for user acceptance testing have been thoroughly covered in our blog post, User Acceptance Testing: 4 Best Practices to Follow.
+The best practices for UAT have been thoroughly covered in our blog post, User Acceptance Testing: 4 Best Practices to Follow.

-With Opkey, accelerate your packaged application's User Acceptance Testing (UAT) and achieve optimal test coverage without compromising on scope or quality.
+With Opkey, accelerate your packaged application's User Acceptance Testing (UAT) and achieve optimal test coverage without compromising on scope or quality assurance.

-Opkey’s end-to-end test automation solution simplifies and automates your User Acceptance Testing with features like
+Opkey’s end-to-end test automation solution simplifies and automates your User Acceptance Testing (UAT) with features like:

 No-Code Test Automation

-Opkey's no-code testing platform empowers any employee–no matter their technical expertise–to create automated tests.
-This frees the technical teams from having to be involved with each phase of the user acceptance testing cycle.
+Opkey's No-Code testing platform empowers any employee–no matter their technical expertise–to create automated tests.
+This frees the technical teams from having to be involved with each phase of the UAT cycle.

 Opkey's Test Discovery technology can mine business process logs to determine which of your processes actually need to be tested.
-This helps you focus your UAT on processes that actually need attention, and helps provide optimal test coverage.
+This helps you focus your UAT on selecting test data from processes that actually need attention, and helps provide optimal test coverage.

 Reporting and Analysis